2028 European Men's Handball Championship qualification: Matches

+Latvia won 75–52 on aggregate.

 Qualification Phase 2

 Like in previous cycles, 32 teams will be divided into eight groups of four, to be played as round-robin tournaments.
 The eight group winners and runners-up qualify for the final tournament, together with the four best third-placed teams, which will be determined taking into account only results against top two teams in each group.
 It will be played between November 2026 and May 2027.